hyper-designed/box_transform/packages/box_transform/README.md

-# Rect Resizer
+# Box Transform
-Rect Resizer is a pure-Dart base package that allows you to programmatically handle box resizing and dragging without relying on Flutter.
+Box Transform is a pure-Dart base package that allows you to programmatically handle box resizing and dragging without relying on Flutter.
 It provides highly flexible, programmatically resizable and draggable boxes that can be used in any Dart project.